2019 Kentucky Derby Preview: Why Maximum Security Is More The Just A Name

 Blue Grass Stakes winner Vekoma and Louisiana Derby winner By My Standards are worthy longshots.
 The winner of those two Derby prep races, however, hasn't historically triumphed in the Kentucky Derby.

-With a 20-horse field and several able contenders, there should be some juicy payouts for the holders of winning tickets.
+With an 18-horse field and several able contenders, there should be some juicy payouts for the holders of winning tickets.
 If not, a Mint Julep isn't a terrible consolation prize.

 Photo credit: Bill Brine